• Home

 We join a flower-rich green lane and stroll into a small, yet typical White Peak dale.
 Here, some local specialities nest every Spring, including the stunning Redstart and the tuneful Willow Warbler with its gorgeous, cascading song.
 (Below, the magical Fere Dale in May, festooned with blossom).

 The walk lasts around two hours, often a little more, at a very easy pace, with plentiful stops in order to listen.
 The simple enjoyment of birdsong in a very peaceful environment is the main aim, but you will also learn a few tips on identifying birds.
-The walk is incredibly rich in wildflowers, butterflies and bees, so some time may be spent admiring orchids, for example, especially as we move into Summer.
+During May and June the walk is incredibly rich in wildflowers, butterflies and bees, so some time may be spent admiring orchids, for example, especially as we move into high Summer, when, as we hit July, I rename it a Wildflower Wander...

 No prior knowledge or special kit are necessary, other than good walking shoes/boots and I can tailor the route if, for example, stiles are a problem.